 Keep your visit short

 Many of us are looking forward to the day when we can learn, engage, and socialize with each other on campus again.
 Until that’s possible, please come to campus only if necessary and leave again as soon as your class or activity is finished.
 It’s important to keep the number of people on campus as low as possible.
 (And remember that student services and activities are still available at a distance.)

 If you become sick while you're on campus

 If you start to develop symptoms such as cough or fever, leave campus right away.
 If you’re in a class or lab, please let your instructor know about your symptoms.
 If you’re feeling too sick to get home on your own, you can request first aid assistance by calling security at 1-855-239-7654.

-Once home, use the BC COVID-19 Self-Assessment Tool to find out if you need further assessment for COVID-19 testing and follow any instructions you receive from public health officials.
+Once home, use the BC COVID-19 Self-Assessment Tool or call 8-1-1 to find out if you need further assessment for COVID-19 testing and follow any instructions you receive from public health officials.

 If you test positive for COVID-19, it’s very important that you inform Student Affairs at firstname.lastname@example.org and Risk & Safety at email@example.com.

 For more info on how a suspected or confirmed case of COVID-19 on campus will be handled, please see the confirmed case on campus guideline.